-Geotechnical data at the time of the preliminary design indicated that a soil layer, suitable to support a raft foundation, exists at an elevation of 185.0 m, or about 2.5 metres below the planned invert elevations.
+Geotechnical data at the time of the preliminary design indicated that a soil layer, suitable to support a spread footing, exists at an elevation of 185.0 m, or about 2.5 metres below the planned invert elevations.
 This option is considered to be the most costly alternative, since it would require significant excavation, dewatering and engineered fill above the raft foundation to the underside of the box culvert.
-In addition, the geotechnical data also indicates that end-bearing piles could be founded at depths ranging from 14.3 m to 15.8 m.
-This system may also require grade beams on top of the piles to support all of the concrete box sections, to prevent differential settlement.
+In addition, the geotechnical report also indicates that end-bearing piles or helical piles could be founded at depths ranging from 14.3 m to 15.8 m.
+This system would also require grade beams on top of the piles to support all of the concrete box sections, to prevent differential settlement, and is anticipated to be less costly then the spread footing approach.